-Any irrelevant or inappropriate messages sent in bulk to contacts that haven’t been researched or qualified ahead of time can be considered spam.
-Spam emails are often generic, impersonal and templated.
+Any irrelevant or inappropriate emails that were sent in bulk to contacts who haven’t been researched or qualified ahead of time can be considered spam.
+Spam emails are often generic, impersonal, and templated.
 They rarely provide any real value or present information in a way that addresses the recipient’s needs.

 How do Email Spam Filters Work?